mikaelamcnamara/IOU/README.md

 - Easy to use interface
 - Has transitions, animations and micro interactions which was created using SVGs, CSS and HTML Canvas elements
 - Filters and prevents usage of profanity or inappropriate words
-- Deployed application using Docker and AWS EC2 instance
+- Deployed application using Docker and AWS EC2 instance with an NGINX Load Balancer

 ## Starting the application locally: